linouxis9/bitshares2-liquiditybots/README.md

 # bitshares2-liquiditybots

+## Most of the liqbot specific code and development has been merged/moved into: [StakeMachine](https://github.com/xeroc/stakemachine), please go there if you want a Bitshares trading bot.

 This docker-compose file runs a cli-wallet container and a bot that uses cli-wallet to connect with graphene. cli-wallet connects to the openledger full node and the bot does as well.
 To switch to your own full node (you should if you are running a bot), change "witness_url" in `./docker-exchangebot/exchangebot/config.py` and the -s option in `cli-wallet-start.sh`